The Four Seasons

-15. October 2023 at 18:00
+Sunday, 15.
+10. 2023 at 18:00

-Jevišovice
+Jevišovice (Czechia)

-He has been playing the violin since the age of five.
-He began to learn to play at the Zdeněk Burian Primary School of Art in Kopřivnice in the class of Hana Vyhlídalová.
-At the age of fifteen he entered the Brno Conservatory, where he studied under Mgr.
+He has been playing the violin since he was five years old.
+He began to learn to play at the Zdeněk Burian Elementary Art School in Kopřivnice in the class of Hana Vyhlídalová.
+At the age of fifteen, he entered the Brno Conservatory, where he studied in the class of Mgr.
 Pavel Suk.
-In his fourth year at the conservatory he passed the entrance examination to the Janáček Academy of Performing Arts in Brno as the best candidate, where he began his studies in the class of Prof. Peter Michalica and graduated in 2021.
+In the fourth year of the conservatory, he passed the entrance exams to the Janáček Academy of Music and Performing Arts in Brno as the best of the candidates, where he began to study in the class of Prof. Peter Michalica and from which he graduated in 2021.

-Jamila has actively participated in various festivals, such as Schubertiade in Freiburg (2022), Festival les Amplitudes (2022), Lucerne Festival (2021), Opera du Rhône (2022), Festival des Combins (artist in residence and guest teacher, 2021), Rostropovich International Festival (2007-2010), Musica Mundi (2011-2015), Internationale Kalamata Musiktage (2018-2019), Tibor Varga Music Academy (2017-2019), etc.
+Jamila has actively participated in various festivals, such as the Schubertiade in Freiburg (2022), the Festival les Amplitudes (2022), the Lucerne Festival (2021), the Opera du Rhône (2022), the Festival des Combins (artist in residence and guest teacher, 2021), the Rostropovich International Festival (2007-2010), Musica Mundi (2011-2015), the Internationale Kalamata Musiktage (2018-2019), the Tibor Varga Music Academy (2017-2019), and others.

 In 2020, Jamila founded the trio "Areal" with cellist Sandro Meszaros and pianist Daria Korotkova in Zurich.
 The trio actively performs in Switzerland.

-• comes from Switzerland, began his musical education at the Fribourg Conservatory by studying wind ensemble conducting in the class of J.-C. Kolly.
-He completed his bachelor's degree in music pedagogy with a focus on singing at the Academy of Performing Arts (HEMU) in Lausanne.
-In 2015 he received his Master's degree at the Haute École de Musique in Lausanne under the guidance of prof. A. Azan Zielinski and P. Beran in conducting, and in the same year a DAS diploma at the Academy in Bern under D. Roggen.
-In 2018, he completed his Master's degree in conducting at HAMU in Prague under the supervision of Doc.
-Koutník, N. Baxa and Doc.
+• Originally from Switzerland, he began his musical education at the Fribourg Conservatory, studying wind ensemble conducting in the class of J.-C. Kolly.
+He completed his bachelor’s degree in music education with a focus on singing at the University of Music (HEMU) in Lausanne.
+In 2015, he obtained a master’s degree from the Haute École de Musique in Lausanne under the guidance of Prof. A. Azan Zielinski and P. Beran in conducting, and in the same year, a DAS diploma from the academy in Bern in the class of D. Roggen.
+In 2018, he completed his master’s degree in conducting at the Academy of Performing Arts (HAMU) in Prague with Doc.
+Koutník, N. Baxa, and Doc.
 Svárovský.
 He attended conducting courses with J. Dobrzelewski and G. Contratti.
-In summer 2017 he received the Yuri Simonov Prize at the International Conducting Competition in Radom, Poland.
-As part of the prize, in September he completed a week-long internship in Moscow with the Moscow Philharmonic Orchestra, under the direction of conductor Yuri Simonov.
-Sébastien Bagnoud has had the opportunity to work with the following orchestras: Palermo Giovanile Mediterranea Orchestra, Brno Philharmonic, Prague PKF Philharmonic, AKS Prague Academic Chamber Soloists, Orchestre Opera du Rhône, Chamber Philharmonic Orchestra Pardubice, Collegium Magistrorum Mikulov, Pilsen Orchestra of JK Tyl, Olomouc Philharmonic, Radom Chamber Orchestra (PL), Valais VOC Chamber Orchestra and Orchestra of Haute École de Musique in Lausanne.
-He has participated in many festivals such as Beirut Chants Festival in Lebanon, Sion Festival (CH), Crans-Montana Classics Festival (CH), Bohuslav Martinů Days Festival (CZ), Festival Opera Praha (CZ).
+In the summer of 2017, he received the Yuri Simonov Prize at the international conducting competition in Radom, Poland.
+As part of the prize, he completed a week-long internship in Moscow in September with the Moscow Philharmonic, under the direction of conductor Yuri Simonov.
+Sébastien Bagnoud has had the opportunity to collaborate with the following orchestras: Palermo Giovanile Mediterranea Orchestra, Brno Philharmonic, Prague Philharmonia PKF, Academic Chamber Soloists AKS Prague, Orchestre de l’Opéra du Rhône, Pardubice Chamber Philharmonic, Collegium Magistrorum Mikulov, J. K. Tyl Theatre Orchestra in Pilsen, Olomouc Philharmonic, Radom Chamber Orchestra (PL), Valais Chamber Orchestra VOC, and the orchestra of the Haute École de Musique in Lausanne.
+He has participated in many festivals, such as the Beirut Chants festival in Lebanon, the Sion Festival (CH), the Crans-Montana Classics Festival (CH), the Bohuslav Martinů Days festival (CZ), and the Opera Prague Festival (CZ).

-He made his debut in the opera literature in 2014 in Lausanne, when as assistant to A. Zielinski conducted Benjamin Britten's The Turn of the Screw.
-In December 2015 he conducted a concert as part of the Beirut Chants Festival in Lebanon.
-In 2015 he was approached by the Opera du Rhône to stage and conduct Rossini's William Tell at the Martigny amfiteater.
-In December 2017, he conducted J. Offenbach's opera Orpheus in the Underworld at the Martolet Theatre in Saint-Maurice, Switzerland.
-In 2015-2017 he was assistant conductor to N. Baxa and conducted the productions of The Sorcerer (Weber) and Eugene Onegin (Tchaikovsky) at the J. K. Tyl Theatre in Pilsen.
-In the summer of 2018 he became assistant conductor to J. Fiore at the Grand Théâtre de Genève for the new production of Carmen.
-In 2020, together with the Opera du Rhône, he will conduct G. Rossini's La Figaro de Seville at the Théâtre Martolet (CH).
-In 2021, he will conduct the ballet Le Corsaire by A. Adam, concerts with the Karlovy Vary Symphony Orchestra and the Pardubice Chamber Philharmonic Orchestra.
-In the summer of 2022 he will perform Puccini's Tosca with Opera du Rhône at the Martigny Amphitheatre (CH).
+He made his debut in the opera literature in 2014 in Lausanne, where, as an assistant to A. Zielinski, he conducted a performance of Benjamin Britten’s The Turn of the Screw.
+In December 2015, he conducted a concert as part of the Beirut Chants festival in Lebanon.
+In 2015, he was approached by the Opéra du Rhône to study and conduct Rossini’s William Tell in the Martigny amphitheatre.
+In December 2017, he conducted J. Offenbach’s opera Orpheus in the Underworld at the Martolet Theatre in Saint-Maurice, Switzerland.
+From 2015 to 2017, he served as an assistant to conductor N. Baxa and conducted productions of Der Freischütz (Weber) and Eugene Onegin (Tchaikovsky) at the J. K. Tyl Theatre in Pilsen.
+In the summer of 2018, he became an assistant to conductor J. Fiore at the Grand Théâtre de Genève for a new production of the opera Carmen.
+In 2020, together with the Opéra du Rhône, he conducted G. Rossini’s opera The Barber of Seville at the Martolet Theatre (CH).
+In 2021, he conducted the ballet Le Corsaire by A. Adam at the National Theatre in Ostrava, concerts with the Karlovy Vary Symphony Orchestra, and with the Pardubice Chamber Philharmonic.
+In the summer of 2022, he will present Puccini’s opera Tosca with the Opéra du Rhône in the Martigny amphitheatre (CH).

 Programme